Reborn (song): Release and promotion

 On June 8, 2018, "Reborn" was included as the fifth track on Kids See Ghosts' eponymous debut studio album, switching position from its originally slated release as the seventh and final track.
 On the day it was released, multiple tracks from the album were mislabeled on streaming services as the result of a technical error, including "Reborn" being falsely labeled as the first track on the album, "Feel the Love".
 American comedian Pete Davidson shared a blurry picture of him and his then-girlfriend Ariana Grande at the listening party for Kids See Ghosts on June 8, 2018, which he captioned with the song's title alongside varied emojis.
 The couple went on to get matching tattoos that read "Reborn" in tribute to the song.

 For the first concert that they were billed as Kids See Ghosts, the duo performed the song at the 2018 Camp Flog Gnaw Carnival.
 Though "Reborn" was the sixth track of the set, it was the fifth track they performed that was released under the Kids See Ghosts moniker.
 For the performance, the backing visuals of pulsating bright colors that were present for the previous song transformed into the Kids See Ghosts cover art.
 While performing, West forgot several of the lyrics to his verse.
 West's wife Kim Kardashian shared rehearsal footage of his gospel group the Sunday Service Choir via her Instagram Story on January 6, 2019; the footage included Kids See Ghosts joining the group to perform the song.
-The next day, the Sunday Service Choir performed a gospel rendition of the song with West during their first concert.
-It was the second track to be performed, beginning at one minute and 35 seconds into the concert, at which Kid Cudi was an attendee.
+Later that day, the Sunday Service Choir performed a rendition of the song with West during their first concert.
+It was the second track to be performed, beginning at around one and a half minutes into the concert, at which Kid Cudi was an attendee.
 At one point of the performance, a large number of group members replicated his hums from the hook.
 For his weekend two set at the 2019 Coachella Music Festival, Kid Cudi brought out West as a surprise, with them performing a rendition of the song from the Sahara Tent.
 Accompanied by an entourage of instrumentalists and back up singers, Canadian-Australian musician Nicole Millar delivered an indie pop cover version of "Reborn" on April 12, 2019, for Australian radio station Triple J's weekly segment Like a Version.
 An alternative build and drop were included in the cover, though the hook was similar to that of the original.
 The original songwriters received credit as the song's composers.